 Their business relationship ignited last fall over lunch at R+D Kitchen at Fashion Island to casually discuss the future of the Cookie Lee operation.
 By the first week of March, Millar was introduced to Camp Cookie, an annual gathering of the company’s top sellers held this year in the Big Easy.

-Get more information, fact and figures about Park Lane Jewelry, click here for the Park Lane Jewelry overview.
+Get more information, facts and figures about Park Lane Jewelry, click here for the Park Lane Jewelry overview.